geudde/attic-chest/pages/04.season-3/15.meeting-36/13.editors/docs.md

 ##### To my valued Friends, the Editors of the Attic Chest

-The Exile, on a foreign Shore,
+The exile, on a foreign shore,
-His Spirits to compose,
+His spirits to compose,
-The novel Region may explore;
+The novel region may explore;
-And soothe awhile his Woes.
+And soothe awhile his woes.

-But place him where his Native Land
+But place him where his native land
-May frequent strike his View,
+May frequent strike his view,
-The Sight of its forbidden Strand
+The sight of its forbidden strand
-Shall all his Woes renew.
+Shall all his woes renew.

 And near, and nearer as he draws
-To scenes that touch his Heart,
+To scenes that touch his heart,
-The Worm which on his Quiet gnaws
+The worm which on his quiet gnaws
-Inflicts a keener Smart.
+Inflicts a keener smart.

 Impatient thus, do *I* survey
-(A Prisoner now at Home)
+(A prisoner now at home)
-The short, but yet impassive Way
+The short, but yet impassive way
-To Taste and Friendship’s Dome.
+To taste and friendship’s dome.

 More eager than if more remov’d,
-At Time’s slow Foot I pine;
+At time’s slow foot I pine;
-Yet Time should here be unreproved:
+Yet time should here be unreproved:
-The *tardy* Foot is *mine*.
+The *tardy* foot is *mine*.

-Oh may it soon resume its Force,
+Oh may it soon resume its force,
-And bear me to each Friend!
+And bear me to each friend!
-To this kind Circle its first Course
+To this kind circle its first course
 Will naturally bend.

 Sarah Richardson